 All studies were conducted online, with participants recruited through the crowd sourcing service Prolific (www.prolific.co).
 The participants were monolingual English speakers residing in England, with no prior knowledge of Japanese.
 Although rating tasks are often conducted with native speakers, we used English speakers in this study for two reasons: first, to make the results as comparable as possible between the guessing and rating tasks; and second, because our data contained a mix of Standard Japanese and non-standard Japanese words, and we were concerned that using Standard Japanese speakers would lead to a bias towards standard words (Occhino et al. 2017).

 The words were split across 11 different experiments, in such a way that each experiment had a balance of words that were expected to be iconic, versus words not expected to be iconic.
 This was so that each participant would only have to rate or guess around 34 words.
 In addition, two ‘practice words’ and three ‘control words’ were included in every experiment.
 The practice items were used to give participants time to familiarise themselves with the experiment design, and were not included in the results.
 The control items were chosen from words found to be very iconic/highly guessable in previous studies, and were included as a check to identify participants who were perhaps not performing the task as intended.
 The first two trials in every experiment were the practice words, while the order of the rest of the words in the experiment, including the control words, was randomly varied between participants.
 After finishing the experiment, participants were asked to describe the task they were performing during the experiment.
 This was used as an attention check, and to identify participants who had misunderstood the experiment instructions.
 Strange or lacking task descriptions, particularly when coupled with poor performance on the control items, were used to identify and exclude results from participants who were likely not performing the task as intended.
 For the rating experiments, we also calculated the person-total correlation for each participant as an additional measure to identify participants whose response patterns differed from those of other participants in the same experiment (following Curran 2016).
 Based on these criteria, data from 11 out of 689 participants was excluded across the different guessing and rating tasks.
-Further information on these exclusions is provided in Section 1 of the Supplementary Materials.
+Further information on these exclusions is provided in the Supplementary Materials.

 Each experiment took a median of 6 minutes to complete, and participants were paid £0.75 for their participation (based on Prolific’s ‘good’ hourly rate of £7.50).
 Prolific’s prescreening features were used to ensure that participants who had already participated in one experiment (regardless of whether it was a rating or guessing task) could not participate in any subsequent experiments.
 Excluding the practice and control items (which every participant guessed and rated), in the final dataset we had a median of 40 guesses per word (range: 15-129) in the pilot guessing experiment; a median of 30 guesses (range: 29-60) per word for the second guessing experiment; and a median of 15 ratings (range: 14-58) per word for the rating task (Motamedi et al. (2019) suggest a benchmark of 10 ratings per word is sufficient).